TARGIT Version 2022

 Allow users with different access rights to open dashboards with data from different data sources without having to react to warnings or error messages.

-This is an option that the Designer user can enable on the document or on individual objects that would otherwise show up as an error if a user does not have the necessary access rights to see all data in the object.
+This is an option that the Designer user can enable on the whole document or on individual objects.
+Inaccessible objects would otherwise show up with error messages to the user.

 Enabling this option can be done for the entire document (all objects) or it can be set per individual object.
 The object specific settings will override the document setting - i.e. if the document is set to hide inaccessible documents, you can choose that one specific object should still fail (show a warning/error message).

 The options to hide inaccessible objects are available from the Criteria Smartpad (by default, everything is disabled):

 When enabled, users with proper access rights will see the object as usual, while users with missing access rights will not see the object - nor will they see the usual warnings or error messages.
 In fact, for the latter type of users, the object will not exist when opening the document.